jpabico/phase_0_unit_1/week_1/5_HTML_CSS_solo_challenge/my_reflection.md

 * Which parts of the challenge did you find tedious?

 <!-- Add your reflection here.
 Remove the comment markers -->

+* I mostly asked questions on CSS and linking as well as the different between using #'s div's and classes.
+Re-reading helped a lot as did, some W3C documentation.
+It is much more clear now.
+* Definitely CSS again, I found it to be more complex than HTML but have hashed out my issues.
+* Yes!
+I feel way more confident and don't feel that I need to rely on the resources.
+* As above, I feel way more omfortable now and working through it on my own was great.
+* I enjoyed the freedom to use my creativity as opposed to having very specific instructions.
+* I didn't really find any of it tedious.